Beaulewis1977/grail-hunter/grail-hunter-README.md

 ## 🎯 Overview

 **Grail Hunter** is an Apify actor for monitoring sneaker listings.
-In Phase 1 it currently supports Grailed, with multi‑marketplace aggregation and real‑time alerts planned for future phases.
-Stop manually checking multiple tabs—Grail Hunter aims to find the deals for you.
+As of Phase 2 it supports Grailed _and_ eBay, delivering multi‑marketplace aggregation with real-time alerts so you can stop manually checking multiple tabs.

-> _Phase 1 availability: automated scraping currently supports Grailed; eBay, StockX, and GOAT are
+> _Current availability: automated scraping supports Grailed and eBay.
+StockX and GOAT remain on the
-> planned for the next phases and are documented here as roadmap targets._
+> roadmap for future phases._

 This project is developed as part of the **Apify Challenge 2024-2025**.